squid-cache/squid-cache.github.io/docs/SquidFaq/ConfiguringSquid.md

 ---
-categories: ReviewMe
-published: false
 FaqSection: installation
 ---
 # Configuring Squid

-# Before you start configuring
+## Before you start configuring

+*by Gregori Parker*

-  - The best all around advice I can give on Squid is to start simple\!
+The best all around advice I can give on Squid is to start simple\!
-    Once everything works the way you expect, then start tweaking your way into complexity with a means to track the (in)effectiveness of each change you make (and a known good configuration that you can always go back to when you inevitably fubar the thing\!).
+Once everything works the way you expect, then start tweaking your way into complexity with a means to track the (in)effectiveness of each change you make (and a known good configuration that you can always go back to when you inevitably fubar the thing!).

-    *by Gregori Parker* Seconded by all the Squid developers and Squid helpers.

 ## How do I configure Squid without re-compiling it?